 This is to your advantage and mine, so that we may not suffer, my distinguished friend, the fate that they say befalls the creatures who would draw down the moon—the hags of Thessaly – Plato, Gorgias

 To try and prevent this from happening, people would create noise during the blood moon, hoping to disrupt the witches’ rituals and allow the Goddess to return back to the skies.
-(Drawing down the moon is still a popular wiccan rite today, not that we are advocating witch persecution and fear mongering).
+(Drawing down the moon is still a popular wiccan rite today, not that we are advocating the persecution of witches and fear mongering).

 The Incas created similar cacophonies during the blood moon, believing that a giant jaguar was attacking the moon, and causing it to bleed.
 They feared that after the jaguar finished devouring the moon the earth would be next, so they tried their best to frighten it away by shaking their spears at the skies and encouraging their dogs to howl at the moon.